 - Dragonfly 4045BN propellers

-- Other hardware: Battery straps, screws, heat shrinks, cable ties, wires and connectors.
-This is what is so exciting about Almost Ready to Fly kits since you get everything that need.
+- Other hardware: Battery straps, screws, heat shrinks, cable ties, wires, and connectors.
+ZMR180 Mini Quad is what is so exciting about Almost Ready to Fly kits since you get everything that need.
 Otherwise, you are bound to make several visits to the nearby hardware store to get the smaller things that did not come with your original package when you started building your own quadcopter

 Here are some of the tools that you might require: